ironhack-labs/lab-ajax-crud-characters/README.md

 After this learning unit, you will be able to:

 - Create a complete [SPA (Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application)
-- Create, Read, Update, and Delete data from a API
+- Create, Read, Update, and Delete data from an API
 - Use Axios to connect with an external API

 ## Introduction

 ![image](https://user-images.githubusercontent.com/23629340/36733655-8c9903fa-1bd1-11e8-82f7-d425ab140c09.png)

-In this lesson, we will use all what we have learnt about APIs and how to connect an application to them through **Axios**.
+In this lesson, we will use all what we have learned about APIs and how to connect an application to them through **Axios**.

 We will first create a fake API using **JSON-Server** to then do an  application to Create, Read, Update, and Delete characters from it.
 The routes available in this API are the following: